PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 # Software

-## Using Pre-Install Software with Environment Modules
+## Using Pre-Installed Software with Environment Modules

 Lots of software is already available on each cluster.
 To see the modules that are available run this commond: